fadado/jqt/docs/content/content.md

-All the power of GPP is available to help you when [transcluding](https://en.wikipedia.org/wiki/Wikipedia:Transclusion) the input document.
+All the power of GPP is available to help you when [transcluding](https://en.wikipedia.org/wiki/Wikipedia:Transclusion) the input MarkDown document.
 The macro syntax used by _jqt_ in input documents precedes macro names with the characters `<%` and finishes the macro calls with the character `>`.
 The more common predefined macros have this syntax: